The Jordan-H\"older property and Grothendieck monoids of exact categories: (JHP) for extension-closed subcategories of module categories

 in $\mod\Lambda$ for some $n$ such that $U_i \in \add U$ for each $i$. \end{enumerate} \end{definition} The simplest example of cotilting modules is $D\Lambda$.
 In this case, the perpendicular category $^\perp(D\Lambda)$ coincides with the module category $\mod\Lambda$.
 For a general cotilting module, although $^\perp U$ is not abelian, it has nice properties. \begin{proposition} Let $\Lambda$ be an artin algebra and $U$ a cotilting $\Lambda$-module.
 Put $\EE:={}^\perp U$.
 Then the following hold: \begin{enumerate} \item $\EE$ has a progenerator $\Lambda$ and an injective cogenerator $U$. \item $\KK_0(\EE)$ is a free abelian group of finite rank. \item $\rank \KK_0(\EE) = \#\ind\P(\EE) = \#\ind\I(\EE)$ holds. \end{enumerate} \end{proposition} \begin{proof} (1) By Proposition \ref{perprop}, the exact category $\EE$ has a progenerator $\Lambda$.
 We refer to \cite[Theorem 5.4]{applications} for the proof of the fact that $U$ is an injective cogenerator of $\EE$.

 (2) This follows from Propositions \ref{perprop} and \ref{modprop}.

 (3) By Propositions \ref{perprop} and \ref{modprop}, we only have to show that $\#\ind \I(\EE) = |U|$ is equal to $\# \ind \P(\EE)= |\Lambda|$.
-This follows from tilting theory, e.g. \cite{happel}. \end{proof} In particular, it says the number of indecomposable \emph{projectives} and \emph{injectives} in $\EE$ coincide.
+This follows from tilting theory, e.g. \cite[Theorem 1.19]{miyashita}. \end{proof} In particular, Proposition \ref{cotiltprop} says the number of indecomposable \emph{projectives} and \emph{injectives} in $\EE$ coincide.
 In the case of $\mod\Lambda$, this number is also equal to the number of \emph{simples}.
-Thus Theorem \ref{artinmain} says that the violation of this coincidence is nothing but an obstruction for (JHP).
+Thus, Theorem \ref{artinmain} says that the violation of this coincidence can be understood as an obstruction for (JHP).

 \begin{example} The following exact categories $\EE$ satisfy Assumption \ref{assumperp}, hence Theorem \ref{artinmain} holds for them. \begin{enumerate} \item $\EE:= {}^\perp U$ for a cotilting $\Lambda$-module $U$ over an artin algebra $\Lambda$.
 Note that $\# \ind\P(\EE) = \# \ind\I(\EE)$ holds in this case, by Proposition \ref{cotiltprop}. \item $\EE = \GP\Lambda$ for an Iwanaga-Gorenstein artin algebra $\Lambda$.
-Here $\Lambda$ is called \emph{Iwanaga-Gorenstein} if $\id \Lambda_\Lambda$ and $\id {}_\Lambda \Lambda$ are both finite, and in this case, we denote by $\GP\Lambda$ the category ${}^\perp \Lambda$, called the category of \emph{Gorenstein-projective} modules. \item Functorially finite torsion-classes and torsion-free classes of $\mod\Lambda$ for an artin algebra $\Lambda$.
+Here $\Lambda$ is called \emph{Iwanaga-Gorenstein} if $\id \Lambda_\Lambda$ and $\id {}_\Lambda \Lambda$ are both finite, and in this case, we denote by $\GP\Lambda$ the category ${}^\perp \Lambda$, called the category of \emph{Gorenstein-projective} modules. \item Functorially finite torsion-classes and torsion-free classes of $\mod\Lambda$ for an artin algebra $\Lambda$ (see e.g. \cite{applications} for functorial finiteness).
 This classes of categories has been attracted an attention, since \emph{$\tau$-tilting theory} gives a powerful combinatorial tool to investigate them, e.g. \cite{air}. \end{enumerate} \end{example} \begin{proof} (1) and (2) follow from definition.
 (3) is well-known to experts (e.g. see \cite[Proposition 1.2.1]{iy}), but we give a sketch here for the convenience of the reader.

 We show that a functorially finite torsion-free class $\FF$ is a special case of (1).
 By factoring out the annihilator, we may assume that $\FF$ is faithful torsion-free class of $\Lambda$, that is, the intersection of annihilators of modules in $\FF$ is zero.
 Then it can be shown that $\Lambda_\Lambda \in \FF$ holds.
 The well-known characterizations on classical (co)-tilting modules tells us that $\FF = {}^\perp U$ holds for a cotilting module $U$ with $\id U \leq 1$ (see e.g. \cite[Theorem VI.6.5]{ASS}).